awsdocs/aws-cdk-guide/doc_source/aws_construct_lib.md

 });
 ```

-If the resource is in the same account and region, but in a different stack, the CDK creates the relevant information, such as the bucket name, that is necessary to transfer that information from one stack to the other\.
+If the resource is in the same account and region, but in a different stack, the AWS CDK creates the relevant information, such as the bucket name, that is necessary to transfer that information from one stack to the other\.

 ### Passing Resources from a Different Account or Region<a name="aws_construct_lib_referencing_other"></a>